sagemath/sagewiki_to_gh-2022-10-10/days86.md

 '''''April 17-21, 2017, Montreal, Canada'''''

+'''''Room PK-4323 of the [[http://carte.uqam.ca/pavillon-pk|Président-Kennedy building]]'''''

 ~-(originally planned May 8-12, 2017)-~

 At the occasion of the thematic semester [[http://www.crm.umontreal.ca/Combinatorics2017/index.php/|Algebra and words in combinatorics]] from March to July 2017, a [[https://wiki.sagemath.org/Workshops|Sage Days]] will be held at [[http://lacim.uqam.ca/en/|Laboratoire de combinatoire et d'informatique mathématique (LaCIM)]] of [[http://www.uqam.ca/|Université du Québec à Montréal]].

-'''Monday April 17th is a holiday.
-The official program will therefore start on Tuesday 18th.
+'''As Monday April 17th is a holiday, the official program starts on Tuesday 18th.
 Nevertheless, everyone is encouraged to join on Monday for informal coding sprints and tutorials.'''

 == Target audience ==